-Compared to the rest of the Washington D.C. market, the Ballston - Virginia Square region has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Ballston - Virginia Square region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 7 listings have been made available, which means listings most likley are leasing quickly.
+In the last 90 days, 6 listings have been posted online, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 14% of the available space in the Ballston - Virginia Square are subleases, so you might be able to snag a great spot on a short term.
+About 17% of the available space in the Ballston - Virginia Square are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 19,040 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this region are close to 10 floors.
+Even though the median size is 19,040 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are close to 10 floors.
 Most buildings in this region were built in 1995 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst Ballston - Virginia Square folk.
-Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by bike is the most popular way to get to work amongst Ballston - Virginia Square residents.
+Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.